alice-lri/alice-lri-experiments/REPRODUCIBILITY.md

 This will produce all outputs as described in [`results/README.md`](results/README.md).

 **Note:** Each set of tables and figures is generated separately by individual Python scripts within `generate_paper_metrics.sh`.
 You can run these scripts individually if you only need to regenerate specific outputs.
+For details on each script and what it generates, see [`scripts/local/paper/README.md`](scripts/local/paper/README.md).

 ---